abbbi/virtnbdbackup/README.md

 2 does not support storing advanced bitmap informations, as such only backup mode `copy` is supported.

-## Backup fails with "Timed out during operation: cannot qcquire state change lock"
+## Backup fails with "Timed out during operation: cannot acquire state change lock"

 If backups fail with error: